jimivdw/grunt-mutation-testing/README.md

 ##### options.ignore
 _optional_
 Type: `String` or `RegExp` or `[String and/or RegExp]`
+Default: `/('use strict'|"use strict");/`

 Code that matches with any of the supplied regular expressions will not be mutated in any way.

+Note that, by default, mutations on the strict mode keyword `'use strict'` will be ignored.
+If you really do want to mutate it, this can be done by providing the `options.mutateStrictModeKeyword` option (see below).

 ##### options.ignoreReplacement
 _optional_